-So I’ve been making a concentrated effort to find non-plastic swaps in our home, especially in the kitchen, and here’s the best part — I actually love a lot of the new products I’ve found.
+This is why I’ve been making a concentrated effort to find non-plastic swaps starting right in our home — especially in the kitchen — and here’s the best part: I actually love a lot of the new products I’ve found.
 In most cases, they’re way better than the cheap plastic stuff I was using before, plus better for the environment.
 Total win-win!

 1. Stasher Bags

 Let’s start with the absolute best thing on this list, because these are my favorite and I cannot stop raving.
 I got these silicone Stasher Bags as a swap for plastic sandwich baggies and now I use them for EVERYTHING.
 I use them when I travel to hold toiletries, for snack and lunch packing, and even organizing (the pouches are see-through so I can easily find what I need if I stick a bunch in a drawer or bin).
 They’re made from heavy duty material, go right into the dishwasher for cleaning, and come in a few different sizes.

 We went on a full-scale Pyrex swap in my kitchen about a year ago and it made me so happy that this Father’s Day, I bought my dad a complete set to replace his sad cabinet of Tupperware lids.
 It’s so much more durable than cheap plastic containers and I hated the way they would get goo on the bottom after a few uses.
 You can put Pyrex in the oven, the microwave, you name it, and I use the different colored lids as part of a rotating leftover system so we know which food is oldest.
 Did I mention I’m a real treat to live with?
 My husband is very lucky.